JinwooWang/Deep-Learning-For-Analog-Circuit-Sizing/README.md

 Using tensorflow to build our DNN and RNN(LSTM).
 ## Model Evaluation
 Using these models to generate some test data and feed them into the simulator(ngspice).
 Then compare the given preformance with the simulated results.
+## PS:
+for more information, just check our paper(Zhenyu Wang, Xiangzhong Luo, Zheng Gong.
+Application of Deep Learning in Analog Circuit Sizing.
+In 2018 2nd International Conference on Computer Science and Artificial Intelligence)(https://dl.acm.org/citation.cfm?id=3297156)